Skip to main content

 note

-3. Terraform your GCP Project to create a GKE cluster
+3. Use the Anyscale Terraform module to create a GKE cluster

 note

-If you wish to use an existing GKE cluster, follow this example or explore the Anyscale Operator documentation and the Anyscale Terraform Github repository.
+To use an existing GKE cluster, follow the existing GKE cluster example or see the Anyscale Operator documentation and the Anyscale Terraform repository.

 git clone https://github.com/anyscale/terraform-kubernetes-anyscale-foundation-modules